bjornmagnusson/gitrefresher/README.md

 Assumes the folder structure follows the project/repository structure of Bitbucket.

 ## Instructions
-Place gitrefresher.sh in the folder where your Bitbucket projects are stored.
+Place gitrefresher.sh in the root of the folder where your Bitbucket projects are stored.

 For example:
 ```
 ├── devops